Skip to main content

 i7-9700K (8C/8T) with vPro 95W TDP*

-*Note: THE 95W TDPs ARE UNLIKELY TO BE SUPPORTED** by any Thin Mini-ITX boards, but with underclocking and a BIOS hack may be workable.
+*Note: THE 95W TDPs ARE UNLIKELY TO BE SUPPORTED** by any Thin Mini-ITX boards, but with underclocking and a BIOS hack, it may be workable.

 #i7 6 Core & 12 Thread (increased core count to compete with AMD Ryzen)